JohnBerg60/Arduino-VSCode/README.md

 ## Starting a new project from scratch

 ### Preparation
-clone the skelletion from github:
+clone the skeletion from github:
 ```
 git clone https://github.com/JBerg60/Arduino-VSCode.git
 ```
-Rename the folder to something usefull, F030-Blink seems sensible.
+Rename the folder to something useful, F030-Blink seems sensible.
 Open this folder in VSCode.

 ### Setting the target